 The Diploma in Professional Curtain Making & Soft Furnishings will be the perfect choice if would like to start your own business offering exclusive hand finished curtains or if you would like to know more about the construction methods required to tackle your own project and help family and friends with theirs.
-You can also progress onto a degree in Interior Design with NDA and expand the range of design skills you can offer, if you study one unit of Technical Drawing.
+You can also progress onto a degree in Interior Design with NDA and expand the range of design skills you can offer, if you study our Technical Drawing and space planning unit.

 Who should do this course?